×

 Will I need to travel to see a specialist?

 "I do return to my home country for medical care.
 The quality of doctors in Germany is far higher and they have time to speak to you.
 Hospitals are properly equipped and clean.
 No waiting.
 Even privately you have to wait long periods to see a specialist in Ireland.
-Finally medical services in Germany are much cheaper," commented one expat living in Galway, Ireland.
+Finally medical services in Germany are much cheaper," commented one expat who moved to Galway, Ireland.

 Are common prescription medications available in Ireland?